-SCB's capitalisation is reflected in the a3 Capital score, which has been assigned one notch below the a2 initial score, reflecting the potential for some RWA increases in light of auto finance secured lending and unsecured consumer lending risks as well as our assessment of capital stress.
+SCB's capitalisation is reflected in the a3 Capital score, which has been assigned two notches below the a1 initial score, reflecting the potential for some RWA increases in light of the highly uncertain macroeconomic environment and potential related asset quality deterioration.

-SCB's tangible common equity (TCE) ratio of 13.9% as of the end of 2022 (2021: 16.0%) exceeds the bank's regulatory Common Equity Tier 1 (CET1) capital ratio of 12.9% in 2022 (2021: 15.0%), which is in part a result of prudential regulatory deductions that our capital metric does not incorporate.
-We expect the bank's TCE ratio to remain close to 14% over time, in line with the bank's multi-year capital planning.
-The strong decrease in capital ratios is mainly driven by the growth in risk-weighted assets of €3.0 billion in 2022 as a result of loan growth, in particular in the 'Mobility' and 'Direct lending' segments.
-In the past, SCB has shown a good degree of control over RWA growth because the bank has repeatedly accessed securitisation markets for capital management and relief in case of need.

-SCB aims to maintain its CET1 capital ratio around 13% to maintain a suitable buffer for its individual capital requirements.
-Since the beginning of 2023, these will include additional sector-wide capital requirements announced by German banking supervisor BaFin to rein in dynamic growth in the domestic residential property market.
-Despite the automatic upstreaming of its profit to the German holding company under its profit and loss transfer agreement, SCB has sufficient leeway to decide on the retention of suitable portions of its profit and agrees to any retention or reinvestment of profit by the parent as part of the group's 36-month rolling capital planning.
+SCB's tangible common equity (TCE) ratio of 14.2% as of the end of 2023 (2022: 13.9%) is in line with the bank's multi-year capital planning.
+SCB also has a good degree of control over RWA growth because the bank has repeatedly accessed securitisation markets for capital management and relief in case of need.
+Further, and despite the automatic upstreaming of its profit to the German holding company under its profit and loss transfer agreement, SCB has sufficient leeway to decide on the retention of suitable portions of its profit and agrees to any retention or reinvestment of profit by the parent as part of the group's 36-month rolling capital planning.

-Moreover, SCB reported a sound and stable regulatory Tier 1 leverage ratio of 6.7% as of the end of December 2022, which is in line with our TCE/tangible assets ratio of 6.9% (December 2021: 6.8%).
-SCB uses the Internal Ratings-Based Approach (IRBA) for most of its loan assets.
+SCB also reported a sound and stable regulatory Tier 1 leverage ratio of 6.3% as of the end of December 2023, which is in line with our TCE/tangible assets ratio of 6.6% (2022: 6.9%).
+SCB uses the Internal Ratings-Based Approach (IRBA) for about half of its total exposures.

 Exhibit 5

-The increase in RWA led to a decline in SCB's capital ratios in 2022
+SCB's capital ratios rebounded in 2023 after model changes drove

+RWA higher in 2022

 As a percentage of RWA